masagrator/SaltyNX/README.md

 Remember to restart Switch.

 > [!IMPORTANT]
-> In case of any issues after updating, remove whole SaltySD folder and put fresh one from release.
+> In case of any issues after updating already existing SaltyNX setup, remove whole SaltySD folder and put fresh one from release.

 ---